Karob2/sakata-mountain/README.md

 Originally created for Touhou Game Jam 2, using PixiJS.

-Nemuno Sakata just wants to get vegetables for soup, but there's trouble on the mountain.
+Nemuno Sakata just wants to gather some vegetables, but there's trouble on the mountain.
 Jump and slash your way around a twisting level with enemies throughout and a mystery boss at the end.

 This is a fan work of the Touhou Project and is not associated with the original creators.